AndreasHeger/CGATReport/doc/GalleryTables.rst

       Display large tables in alternate format.
 Possible formats are:
       ``html`` (defaul) for an html-formatted table and ``xls`` for an excel spreadsheet.

+   add-percent
+      string

+      add a percentage column to a table.
+The format of this option is:
+      ```column[,total]``. ``column`` denotes the column (usually a
+      :term:`slice`) for which a percentage should be added.
+The
+      optional argument ``total`` specifies the total to use.
+The
+      total can be another column in the table or a value.
+If nothing
+      is specified, the ``sum`` of all values in the column is used
+      to compute a total.

+      Multiple columns can be added using a ``;`` separator.

+      See :ref:`matrix` if you want to normalize across rows or
+      columns across a table.

 Grouping tables
 ---------------